 What is a herniated disc?

-Spinal disc herniation (sometimes called a “slipped disc”) is a common type of back injury or condition.
-The human spine has discs that function much like cushions or pads between the bones in your spine.
-These discs have a softer jelly-like area in the center surrounded by an outer case that keeps everything together.
-Disc herniation occurs when the outer case deteriorates or tears, allowing the soft center of the disc to bulge out.
+Spinal disc herniation (sometimes called a “slipped disc”) is a common back injury or condition.
+The human spine has discs that function like cushions or pads between the bones in your spine.
+These discs have a softer jelly-like area in the center, surrounded by an outer case that keeps everything together.
+Disc herniation occurs when the outer case deteriorates or tears, allowing the disc’s soft center to bulge out.

 Using an MRI to diagnose disc herniations